 There are many ways to determine your current life insurance needs.
 Some of the most popular methods include:

-- Income Multiple: This is a rough calculation to offset some number of years of future economic benefit, such as multiplying your current salary by 10.
+- Income Multiple: This is a rough calculation to offset some number of years of future economic benefit, such as multiplying your current salary by 10 or 15.
+Consider accounting for future raises and promotions as well.

-The basic calculation to determine the right amount of coverage through the Needs Approach is as follows:
+The basic calculation to estimate the right amount of coverage through the Needs Approach is as follows:

 Financial Obligations – Non-Retirement Assets = Necessary Coverage